 When people refer to “the markets”, usually it is an index they are referring to.
 Indices measure the changes observed in a particular selection of stocks which represent a specific market (or part of it).
 If you trade indices, you can speculate on the overall market’s performance and due to this, usually indices reflect the sentiment of investors about a certain region, sector or economy’s state.

-If traders trade indices, they can develop a more diverse portfolio, profiting from either the contraction or growth of a number of industries worldwide.
-Even better, taking a broad view of several companies may also service to reduce the risks associated with trading separate individual shares.
+If traders trade indices, they can develop a more diverse portfolio, speculating on either the contraction or growth of a number of industries worldwide.
+Index trading can also be used for taking a broad view of several companies and can reduce the risks associated with trading separate individual shares.

 Some of the most popular indices for trading include:

 - The S&P 500 (made up of the USA’s 500 biggest companies)

 - The Dow Jones Industrial Average (made up of the USA’s 30 most influenced and largest companies)